OmriBaso/JWT-Master/README.md

 `python3 jwt_forger.py -f "{'username':'admin','iat':'0'}" -s omri -a HS256`
 In That example we forge our own JWT token.

+**What Can it Be Used For?**
+If you have secret key you can use it to forge your own token and authenticate as someone else!

 **Credits**
 Created and Written by j3wker AKA "Omri Baso"